 Lines of credit are agreements that businesses have with their banks or building societies, whereby a pool of money is made available and can be accessed by the business as and when needed.
 Basically, a line of credit is a recurring account, so that once you’ve paid back what you’ve borrowed, you can take it out and use it again.
 This kind of business financing is perfect for covering short-term costs like payroll and inventory, but you should be aware that interest on these kinds of accounts is usually variable and businesses almost always have to put up some form of collateral to get the best rates.

-A lot of lenders offer unique financing options that businesses can use for buying equipment like machinery, vans and other large, but essential purchases.
+A lot of lenders offer unique financing options called asset finance that businesses can use for buying equipment like machinery, vans and other large, but essential purchases.
 Sometimes these will be made available in a similar form to short term loans, and sometimes they will be more like lines of credit, but they are very useful to companies that require expensive equipment because they tend to be a lot more flexible than other loans and often don’t even require a deposit, which means that you can get the equipment you need exactly when you need it.

 Business Credit Cards